pkemkes/ctf-writeups/README.md

 # CTF writeups

-This repository contains a random assortment of writeups whenever I find time to do some challenges.
+This repository contains a random assortment of writeups.
+New ones are added whenever I find time to do some challenges.

 Currently available writeups: